56kyle/56kyle/README.md

 I'm Kyle, a pretty generalist developer that has done a variety of fullstack work, game modding / developement, and task automation.

 #### Favorite Personal Projects
-1. [cookiecutter-robust-python](https://github.com/56kyle/cookiecutter-robust-python) - My attempt at making a worthy successor to [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python) by learning from its mistakes.
+1. [cookiecutter-robust-python](https://github.com/56kyle/cookiecutter-robust-python) - My attempt at making a worthy successor to [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python) that is built for adapting to changes.
 2. [pytest-static](https://github.com/56kyle/pytest-static) - My pride and ~joy~ suffering; A Pytest Plugin that allows parametrizing tests using types instead of instance sets.
 3. [cookiecutter-hypermodern-python](https://github.com/56kyle/cookiecutter-hypermodern-python) - My personal fork of the [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python) that I have improved upon a fair bit.
 4. [pychess](https://github.com/56kyle/pychess) - A Chess program written as practice following principles outlined in the book "Clean Code"